Therapists in Llano County, TX

 My ideal client feels stuck in cycles of anxiety, depression, grief, or trauma and is tired of just surviving.
 They struggle with identity, feel unseen, and find old coping mechanisms no longer work.
 They need a space that is direct yet compassionate, where they feel validated and equipped with practical tools for real life.
 Their goals are to break cycles, rebuild self-worth, regulate emotions, and connect authentically.
 Ultimately, they want relief, clarity, and hope—so they can feel real, aware, and whole.

 People have always been my passion.
-They fascinate me...what makes them tick, what makes them happy, how they fit together.
-People are defined by their culture, their beliefs, their relationships, connections, communications, structure, and family.
-All people are connected.
-Everyone affects everyone they know.
+They fascinate me…what makes them happy and helps them connect to others or how they have been hurt.
+All people need connections.
 When one person has problems, everyone in the family is affected.
-Sometimes the relationships themselves need work; but everyone needs to tell their story, to feel heard and validated.
-Everyone deserves to declare their voice, their identity.
-And sometimes, we all need a little help with telling others our needs and feelings.
+Each person needs to tell their story, to feel heard and validated.
+We need to be able to share our thoughts and emotions, and sometimes, we need a little help being able to express our needs and feelings.
+Good communication is key!

 People have always been my passion.
-They fascinate me...what makes them tick, what makes them happy, how they fit together.
-People are defined by their culture, their beliefs, their relationships, connections, communications, structure, and family.
-All people are connected.
-Everyone affects everyone they know.
+They fascinate me…what makes them happy and helps them connect to others or how they have been hurt.
+All people need connections.
 When one person has problems, everyone in the family is affected.
-Sometimes the relationships themselves need work; but everyone needs to tell their story, to feel heard and validated.
-Everyone deserves to declare their voice, their identity.
-And sometimes, we all need a little help with telling others our needs and feelings.
+Each person needs to tell their story, to feel heard and validated.
+We need to be able to share our thoughts and emotions, and sometimes, we need a little help being able to express our needs and feelings.
+Good communication is key!

 Online Therapists